ljljolinq1010/developmental_constraints_genome_evolution/README.md

 3. we use pleiotropyTest.R to generate temporal pleiotropy analysis related results.
 4. we use retroGeneExp.R to plot the expression of retrogene across development.
 5. we use connecDupCor.R to analyse correlation between connectivity and duplicability.
+6. we use fun2_transcriptoemIndex.R and transcriptomeIndex2.R to calculate and plot transcriptomen index for new expression datasets from:
+The mid-developmental transition and the evolution of animal body plans Constrained vertebrate evolution by pleiotropic genes